brianhill/deep-springs-observatory/index.md

 A [ZWO ASI 2600 MC Pro](https://astronomy-imaging-camera.com/product/asi2600mc-pro-color) astronomy imaging camera that had been in use for SETI searches has been donated by Space Laser Awareness.

-Thanks to the savings afforded by these donations, there will be budget to select additional equipment to round out the instrumentation.
+Thanks to the very substantial savings afforded by these donations, there will be budget to select additional equipment to round out the instrumentation.

 ## Power